 Hello and welcome to our Amonkhet Remastered Draft Guide.
-Today we’ll talk about a special MTG Arena exclusive draft format – the set that combines both Amonkhet and Hour of Devastation into a brand new experience.
+Today we’ll talk about a special MTG Arena exclusive draft format – the set that combined both Amonkhet and Hour of Devastation into a brand-new experience.

 First, we’ll take a look at mechanics and how they work.
 Next, we’ll talk about the bigger picture and what we can expect from the format, based on our experience.
 We continue with the best commons for each color.
 Then we examine the archetypes and what they’re trying to do.
 Finally, we rank all the colors and archetypes by their power level.

 Amonkhet Remastered Mechanics